KPI-IP94-Database/TeamThreeProject/README.md

 Visit [the link](https://hub.docker.com/repository/docker/dment/ua-apply-api)
 in order to see the contatiner.

+Run using command `sudo docker run --network host -d dment/ua-apply-api:latest`.
+Parameter `--network` will apply container network routing to host, so that you don't need to play around ports.
+Be assured the port 3000 is free.

-Run using command `sudo docker run --network host -d dment/ua-apply-api:latest` Run tests using `sudo docker run -e CI=true dment/ua-apply-api:latest npm run test`
+Run tests using `sudo docker run -e CI=true dment/ua-apply-api:latest npm run test`.

 ## TO-DO: